-Recall your first job.
-You wanted to prove to your boss that you’re capable, that you’re eager to learn new things, and that you can be trusted.
-So you say yes to all the tasks that come your way.
-Those days were tough, but it got you to where you are right now.
+We all want to prove to everyone that we’re capable, that we’re eager to learn new things, and that we can be trusted.
+You may have found yourself saying yes to all the tasks that come your way.
+Those days were tough, but they got you to where you are today.

 Perhaps you’re now managing people and projects, or you’re running your own company.
-You can’t just approve every project proposal or say yes to every dinner invitation.
-Everything you do needs to be aligned with growing your career or your business, with improving your life outside the four walls of work, with improving your relationships.
+By now, you may have learned that you can’t just approve every project proposal or say yes to every dinner invitation.
+Everything you do needs to be aligned with growing your career or your business, improving your life outside the four walls of work, with improving your relationships.

 The Art of Saying No